 A reader can be anyone in the classroom, such as the professor, a classmate, or a teacher's assistant.
 A reader can read any content/material that is assigned in class or during an exam.
 However, during an exam, the student requiring a reader will need to be in a room where he/she/they are not disrupting other classmates.
 Often times, the student will require a scribe also during an exam or the option to take an oral exam.

 A reader does NOT:

 - rephrase the questions or the answers on exams

 - make explains or remarks on content that is read

 - define words or concepts during any type of reading assignment

-Notetakers are also able to place their role as a notetaker for ADS on their resume for future jobs.
+Notetakers are also able to place their role as a notetaker for DRC on their resume for future jobs.
 Additionally, for professors who practice Universal Design, these notetaker's notes may be published on Canvas for ALL students in the class who may require another set of notes to help them study.

 Visit our "Forms" page to access the forms that notetakers will have to complete to be an official helper in the class.

 Visit this website: https://www.canadacollege.edu/canvas/instructionalaccessibility.php if you'd like to learn more about the following topics: